samshwang/mx-keycap-finder/README.md

 <img src="./preview.PNG" />

 ## installation
-Download or clone the repository to the directory of your choice and run `$yarn run install` to setup default configurations for the website.
+Download or clone the repository to the directory of your choice and run `yarn run install` in the project root to setup default configurations for the website.

 ## usage
-Run `$yarn run dev` from the root of the repository to start your local webserver hosting the website at localhost:3000
+Run `yarn run dev` from the root of the repository to start your local webserver hosting the website at localhost:3000

-You can also run `yarn run migrate:latest` from the /server directory to setup the database schema.

-`yarn run db:seed` from the /server directory seeds the website with a test dataset.
+You can also run `yarn run migrate:latest` from the /server directory to setup the database schema, and `yarn run db:seed` from the /server directory seeds the website with a test dataset.

 ## to do
 This website is currently an early, workable prototype.
 Immediate priorities of new features include: